Muhammedafnaan11/Internal-security-Audit/README.md

-Project Overview
-This project involved conducting an internal cybersecurity audit and risk assessment for a fictional toy manufacturing company, Botium Toys.
-The objective was to identify, evaluate, and mitigate potential security risks based on industry standards such as the NIST Cybersecurity Framework.
-This report documents the scope, objectives, risk areas identified, control implementations, and a final control checklist to help Botium Toys strengthen its cybersecurity posture.
+This project is a comprehensive internal security audit for Botium Toys, aligning with NIST Cybersecurity Framework.
+It includes asset identification, risk assessment, control categorization (administrative, technical, physical), and a detailed controls and compliance checklist for PCI DSS, GDPR, and SOC standards.
+The final report provides actionable recommendations to improve the company’s cybersecurity posture.